cloudposse-archives/wp-cli/README.md

 ## Usage

-Below are you can find some example ways the image can be used.
+Below are some examples of how you can use `wp-cli`.

 ### Bash alias

-You can create a `bash` alias i.e.:
+Create a `bash` alias i.e.:

 ```shell
 function wp() {
     docker run -it --rm \